 The Town's Planning & Development Department monitors compliance with regulations yearly, ensuring timely expenditure of funds.
-Monitoring activities typically includes on-site and office reviews, although monitoring of open activities in PY22 was remote.
-The expenditure requirement was not met in the 2022 program year, but the Town is working with a consulting team to ensure the timely expenditure of remaining balances throughout PY23.
+Monitoring activities typically includes on-site and office reviews, although monitoring of open activities in PY23 was remote.

 Rental housing activities are monitored yearly to ensure affordability terms are being met.
 Projects are secured with mortgages, promissory notes, lead information, and/or deed restrictions to ensure long-term compliance.
 All necessary backup documentation is submitted for residents, and income calculations are performed to confirm adherence to LMI thresholds.